hapiuk/project2510/README.md

 ### Week 11-12: User Authentication and Authorization
 - Implement a user authentication system with different roles and permissions.

-## Month 7-8: Enhancements and Preparing for Companion App
+## Enhancements and Preparing for Companion App
 ### Week 19-20: AJAX Enhancements and User Interaction
 - Implement AJAX for dynamic content loading and form submissions.